hazelvaq/San-Joaquin-Canopy-Structure/README.md

 [*Lidar Canopy Image*](https://resilience-blog.com/2022/07/06/how-we-can-better-understand-our-forest-ecosystems-with-laser-scanning/)

-This project analyzes the accuracy of Landsat tree canopy height by comparing it on-the-ground field surveys.
+This project analyzes the accuracy of Landsat tree canopy height by comparing it to on-the-ground field surveys.
 The scope of area is the San Joaquin Experimental Range in
 California.
 This project was completed in R. The steps of this project include:

 - raster manipulation